NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

 This next section outlines how you would go about finding the geolocation information for the field spectra data.
 This is necessary if you are doing any sort of scaling exercise with the AOP hyperspectral data, which we will demonstrate next.

 Let's start by looking at the product information for this foliar trait data product.
+As before, you can un-comment the `#View` lines to explore this dataset more.

     foliar_trait_info <- neonUtilities::getProductInfo('DP1.10026.001')